Should you get the August Smart Lock or the Smart Lock Pro?

 - High cost

-A quick breakdown of the specs
+August Smart Lock vs. Smart Lock Pro: A quick breakdown of the specs

-Keeping our own home safe and secure is a top priority, and the convenience of a good smart lock can't be beaten.
+Keeping our homes safe and secure is a top priority and the convenience of the best smarts locks is unbeatable.
 We've been using technology around our homes for years, so finding the right tech is our bread and butter.

 If you've been looking to add a smart lock to your home, chances are you've run across August.
 The company makes several smart lock and smart-lock-adjacent accessories for your home.
 Its most popular product, the August Smart Lock, comes in two flavors: the standard August Smart Lock and the August Smart Lock Pro + Connect.
 If you're trying to decide between the two, here's what the key differences are!